rapidbenjamin/python-flask-web-api-demo/README.md

+Alert: Sadly, I don't have time to maintain this.

 Python Flask WEB API DEMO
 ========================
 A full working flask demo api, exhaustive examples of common web services that we can made with this great micro-framework flask.